Typesetting is Back

 These tiny details are most easily accessed by typographers and type designers.
 Graphic designers that make it a point to focus on type in their practice can as well.
 The ability to affect typographic detail is the practice of typography and typesetting.

-Ignore this at your peril, because good typography is conspicuous by its absence.
+Remember, good typography is conspicuous by its absence.

 Although you set type when designing, the final setting — the propagation of the typography to all contexts — is production.
 They are two separate concerns.
 Once you’re programming rules for breakpoints, you’re doing production.
 You might say “Well, that’s design too!”
 The truth is, while you might think there is free will in setting type, your setting is largely at the mercy of the type’s internal structures.
 And while your design may push the limits of a type’s unique requirements, that too should be addressed in production, to translate pushing that further boundary to the rest of the composition.
 There is design and then there is production.
 As a designer constructing the experience, are you going to also handle the myriad of tiny adjustments required to set responsive type everywhere and across all viewports?
 Probably not to the extent it needs.
 Most design shops don’t, even though they say they do (see also the first point above).
 More often than not, design gets compromised in endless QA loops anyway, right?